mw572/PracticalMachineLearning/README.md

 ##Info

-This repo contains my assignement for the 03/09/15 - 30/09/15 Practical Machine Learning couse by John Hopkins University
+This repo contains support data, findings, figures and the original scripts for the 03/09/15 - 30/09/15 Practical Machine Learning couse by John Hopkins University as undertaken on Cousera

 The link to the course can be found [here](https://www.coursera.org/course/predmachlearn)